Christopher Morel Player Props: Cubs vs. Reds

 Christopher Morel At The Plate

-- Morel has driven in a run in 29 games this season (46.0%), including 13 games with more than one RBI (20.6%).
-He has also driven in three or more of his team's runs in six contests.
+- Morel has had at least one RBI in 45.3% of his games this year (29 of 64), with two or more RBI 13 times (20.3%).
+He has also been responsible for three or more of his team's runs in six contests.

-- He has scored in 35 games this season, with multiple runs eight times.
+- In 56.3% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (12.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.